 The Monte Carlo method of estimating project cost is based on the generation of multiple trials to determine the expected value of a random variable.
 There are several commercial packages that run Monte Carlo simulation; however a basic spreadsheet such as Microsoft Excel can be used to run a simulation.

 Proverb: The same work under the same conditions will be estimated differently by ten different estimators or by one estimator at ten different times.

 Enjoyed this article?
 Now read 21 Ways to Excel at Project Management

 12 Tips for Accurate Project Estimating

 Using a set of proactive estimating techniques to scope, plan and constrain your project conditions can dramatically improve your estimating practices.

 Good estimating is a skill like any other, it can be developed with practice to the point where it may seem like magic to the uninformed.

 Project Management: Time Estimates and Planning

 Accurate time estimation is a skill essential for good project management.
-Often people underestimate the amount of time needed to implement projects.
-This is true particularly when the project manager is not familiar with the task to be carried out.
 This article covers the basics to think of when planning projects.